-Get a list of 10+ vegan cabbage recipes here on the blog.
+Get a list of 10+ delicious vegan cabbage recipes here on the blog.
 These are easy, quick, and healthy recipes.
 Most of them are gluten-free as well.

 Cabbage is a low-calorie and low-carb vegetable.
 This belongs to the cruciferous family same as broccoli, cauliflower, and kale.
 It comes in various colors, shapes, and sizes.
 So there are different varieties of cabbages, like Napa cabbage, red cabbage, green cabbage, savoy cabbage, Brussels sprouts, bok choy, etc.

 Cabbage is a leafy vegetable in fact.
 The leaves are tightly packed forming the heavy head.
 So cut out the thicker external leaves.
 And cook the soft inner leaves.
 Napa cabbage is often known as Chinese cabbage.
 Most widely we use green cabbage, red cabbage.
 Brussel sprouts are tiny cabbages.

 Nutrition & Health Benefits of Cabbage

 Cabbage is an underrated vegetable for ages.
 But on the contrary, cabbage is a nutrition-dense vegetable and has lots of health benefits.
 (Source)

 Cabbage is a low-calorie and low-carb vegetable.
-Hence this is one of the best vegetables for keto diet.
+Hence this is one of the best vegetables for the keto diet.

 It’s a rich source of vitamin K, vitamin C, vitamin B6, folate, manganese.
 This also contains a good amount of magnesium, calcium, potassium, vitamin A along with protein and fiber.
 It also contains other micronutrients that are essential for the healthy functioning of many systems.

 This is also rich in antioxidants and contains plant components like polyphenols and sulfur.
 Vitamin C is also an excellent antioxidant that increases our immunity against diseases.
-Antioxidants fight against the free radicals and reduce the damage caused by them.
+Antioxidants fight against free radicals and reduce the damage caused by them.
 Thus it also reduces the chance of many dangerous chronic diseases like cancer, diabetes, heart diseases.
 However, red cabbage has 30% more antioxidants than green cabbage.

 Few Health Benefits of Cabbage